Settings of Datama Compare Extension

 2.5.
 Subtitle Title

-Adjust text size of subtitle
+Adjust subtitle size.

 2.6.
 Tree view cards name